- Cyber

 Gabriel:

-Operationalising means making something a continuous, repeatable reality — not a one-off project.
+To me operationalising means making something a continuous, repeatable reality, not a one-off project.
 SOC 2 is often called a checklist certification.
 You do an audit, you get your badge, you walk away.
 Cyber Essentials is different.
-It isn't a point-in-time assessment.
-When you're reassessed, auditors are looking at evidence across a much wider time period.
-They want to see that controls weren't just in place on audit day — they were baked into what you do every day.
+It's a annual assessment but auditors want to see that controls weren't just in place on audit day, that they were baked into what you do every day.

 Think of it like cooking.
 You and I could cook pasta.
 We might even cook great pasta.
-But that doesn't mean we could run a restaurant kitchen — with trained staff, consistent processes, and the same standard of output every service.
-Operationalising is just that: putting structure in place so something isn't a one-off.
-It becomes what you do by default.
+But that doesn't mean we could run a restaurant kitchen, train staff, have consistent processes, and the same standard of output every sitting.

 What separates Cyber Essentials from Cyber Essentials Plus at a practical level?